MrInheritance.com

 Send yours confidentially to stories@MrInheritance.com

-MrRigorous.pro: a relaxed consulting firm offering regular folks pro bono and realistic fixed-fee services on inheritance problems.
+MRRIGOROUS.pro: a relaxed consulting firm offering to regular folks pro bono and realistic fixed-fee services on (among many other things) inheritance problems

-MHNA Inheritance Crime, aka InheritanceCrime.com, a deadly serious consulting firm specialising in guess what.
+MHNA INHERITANCE CRIME CONSULTING, a.k.a.
+InheritanceCrime.com, a deadly serious consulting firm specialising in guess what.
 The site has a lot to say on this universal vice.
-I'm on the case.
+I'm on the case

-Anatexis.media: various books, multimedia and events including one on inheritance crime and another on accounting and auditing in inheritance crime.
+ANATEXIS.MEDIA: various forthcoming books, multimedia and events including one project on inheritance crime and another on accounting and auditing in inheritance crime.
 I've got the subject covered.
+Check out the gofundme campaign.
+For some law books I've already written, see here

 TERMINOLOGY

-'executrix', 'administratrix': however appropriate — some female estate managers are indeed very tricky — it's time to stop stupidly using stupid Latin.
+'executrix', 'administratrix': however appropriate — some female estate managers are tricky indeed — it's time to stop stupidly using stupid Latin.

-'inheritance theft': don't use it except to refer to an offense formally so called.
-Such offenses are extremely rare.
-(Can you name the jurisdictions?)
+'inheritance theft': another fantasy term.
+Do not use it except to refer to an offense specifically so called.
+The offense of inheritance theft is extremely rare to not-existent.
+(I've seen only two instances.
+Can you name the jurisdictions?)

 DISINHERITANCE

-Various jurisdictions vouchsafe some classes of heir an inheritance whatever the deceased's wishes.
-I think that is despicable, and do what I can in my various consulting practices to properly circumvent it.
-If a testator wants to lawfully properly effectually disinherit someone, that's what will happen.
+Various jurisdictions officiously vouchsafe some classes of heir an inheritance of net residue regardless of the deceased's wishes.
+I think that is despicable.
+I do what I properly can in my various consulting practices to properly circumvent it.
+If, anticipating leaving net assets, a eufunctional testator wants to lawfully properly effectually disinherit someone — whatever happened to respecting his wishes, whatever his reasons? — that's what will happen, even if it entails (preferably timeous) comprehensive pre-death divestment (a good idea anyway in principle).

 INHERITANCE CRIME

-In my personal and professional experience, much inheritance crime is perpetrated by amateur and professional estate managers, especially lawyers (especially, by a long way, female lawyers).
-And by the victim heir's own lawyers, especially self-professed specialists.
+In my personal and professional experience, much inheritance crime (a permitted generic term: there is no inherent, implied or implicit suggestion of an offense of that name) is especially perpetrated by specialist lawyers (especially, by a long way, females).
+The victim heir's own lawyers particularly.
 These are specialist professional criminals.
-Check out https://www.inheritancecrime.com.
+Check out my inheritance crime consulting firm.

 I'll be covering selected juridical inheritance stories reported in the press.